CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="SnapshotAPI..deleteSnapshot"></a>

 ### SnapshotAPI~deleteSnapshot(name) ⇒ <code>Promise</code>
-deletes an existing snapshot within civo
+deletes an existing snapshot within civo [DELETE]

 **Kind**: inner method of [<code>SnapshotAPI</code>](#SnapshotAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result or rejects with an error